SWivid/F5-TTS/README.md

 ```

 ## Prepare Dataset
-We provide data processing scripts for Wenetspeech4TTS and Emilia and you just need to update your data paths in the scripts.
+Example data processing scripts for Emilia and Wenetspeech4TTS, and you may tailor your own one along with a Dataset class in `model/dataset.py`.
 ```bash
 # prepare custom dataset up to your need
 # download corresponding dataset first, and fill in the path in scripts